 Currency swaps- It involves the exchange currency for the same in another currency.
 A foreign exchange agreement between two parties to exchange a given amount of one currency for another and, after a specified period of time, to give back the original amounts swapped

-CDS (Credit default swaps)- Credit default swap (CDS) is contracts under which two counterparties (protection buyer and protection seller) where protection seller agree to compensate protection buyer in case of any credit event happens with reference to an entity.
+CDS (Credit default swaps)- Credit default swap (CDS) contracts under which two counterparties (protection buyer and protection seller) where protection seller agrees to compensate protection buyer in case of any credit event happens with reference to an entity.